meghgala/Group-10-Assignment/README.md

 1. The sequence begins with any positive integer, say n
 2. If the integer n is odd, the next number in sequence would be 3n+1
 3. If the integer n is even, the next number in sequence would be n/2
-4. The sequence will continue until digit 1 is encountered The following function prints the sequence starting from the input given by the user.
+4. The sequence will continue until digit 1 is encountered.

+The following function prints the sequence starting from the input given by the user.